zijianhuang/AuthEF/README.md

 1. Fonlow.EntityFrameworkCore.Abstract
 1. Fonlow.EntityFrameworkCore.MySql
 1. Fonlow.EntityFrameworkCore.Sqlite
+1. Fonlow.EntityFrameworkCore.MsSql
+1. Fonlow.EntityFrameworkCore.PostgreSQL

-Therefore, through altering a connection string in the app settings, your app can switch to another DB engine during deployment.
+Therefore, through altering a connection string in the app settings, your app can switch to another DB engine during deployment, along with the plugin assembly and its dependencies.

 **Hints:**